 Meanwhile, drain the halloumi, then cut it in half lengthways to make 2 'steaks', 1 per person.
 Place the halloumi steaks into a medium bowl of cold water and leave to soak.

-Halve and peel the red onion.
-Slice half the onion as thinly as you can.
-Chop the remaining half into small pieces.
+Halve and peel the shallot.
+Slice as thinly as you can.

 Trim the cucumber and thinly slice into 1cm thick rounds.
 Pick the mint leaves from their stalks and roughly chop (discard the stalks).